addendum1/addendum1.github.io/index.md

 Table | Description
 --- | ---
-Docs | Holds finished documents
-ExportTemplates | Holds the base template for output to Microsoft Word Peeps | People to which each document is associated SystemUsers | Stores the users of the Addendum Builder system
+Docs | Holds the finished addendum/contract files in text format ExportTemplates | Stores the base template for output to Microsoft Word Peeps | Holds the people to which each addendum/contract is associated SystemUsers | Stores the users of the Addendum Builder system

 Note that all data in the database is stored in an encrypted format, and is never unencrypted on the server.
-It is transmitted to the browser in an encrypted format, and unencrypted there using the Crypto-JS package.
+It is transmitted to the browser in an encrypted format, and unencrypted on the end-user's machine using the Crypto-JS package.

 <br/>